10 WATER BABIES FREQUENTLY ASKED QUESTIONS

 Many parents will expect their water babies to start swimming soon after they are introduced to the water.
 It all comes down to what is meant by swimming.
 While some infants may start to move freely in water after just a few sessions, it will be very rare that they become able to swim unaided to a target before entering the second or third year.
 Be more focused on the enjoying of being in the water with the baby as the main goal, avoid putting pressure on achievement and expecting quick results, both of which are counter-productive.
 Some of the parents have this belief and under the impression that their babies will float from birth; few babies actually do, if any.
 Helping your baby to develop full buoyancy as he or she grows is part of the joy of swimming.

 What if my baby does not like the water?

-Is a baby’s health at risk in the water?
+Is a baby's health at risk inside water?

 A well maintained, monitored and cared for public swimming pools pose lesser threats to baby’s health than your bath tub or private pools.
 Bacteria that thrives in the hot and warm water are less of a hazard because of the chlorine’s effectiveness in swimming pools.
 Take more precautions with young babies in lakes and on beaches because of the environmental pollution – babies who have not gone through immunization against polio are more at risk.